ceri-num/uv-larm/README.md

 # LARM - Logiciel et Architecture pour la Robotique Mobile - Software and Architecture for Mobile-Robotics

-Courses on software and architecture for mobile robots proposed at the [IMT-Lille-Telecom](http://www.imt-lille-douai.fr) engineer school.
+Lecture on software and architecture for mobile robots at the [IMT-Lille-Telecom](http://www.imt-lille-douai.fr) engineering school.

 ## This support